agsb/milliForth-6502/README.md

 include some debug code and flag

 _28/01/2024_ code for 6502 sized to 632 bytes.
-Review with 'standart indirect thread code',
+Review with 'standart direct thread code',
              new sizes for tib, locals, data and return stacks.

 _24/01/2024_ code for 6502 review.
-Recode for use 'standart indirect thread code'.
+Recode for use 'standart direct thread code'.
              made a file with 'minimum itc model ' and another with 'standart itc model'

 _16/01/2024_ code for 6502 sized to 612 bytes, review and reorder, need loop end-of-find.